lwig-wg/terminology/draft-ietf-lwig-7228bis.md

 ## Classes of physical layer bit rate

-\[This section is a trial balloon.
-We could also talk about burst rate, sustained rate; bits/s, messages/s, ...]
+\[This section could be expanded to also talk about burst rate vs. sustained rate; bits/s vs. messages/s, ...]

 Physical layer technologies used by constrained devices can be categorized on the basis of physical layer (PHY) bit rate.
 The PHY bit